froehners/twenty-nineteen/contact.md

     weight: 2

 ---
-To get in touch fill the form below.
+Hi there!
+Fill the form below or hit me up on [LinkedIn](https://www.linkedin.com/in/sfroehner/) like a normal person.